jenrichmond/slides/README.md

 # Jenny's slides

-This repo hosts slides made with the xaringan package.
+This repo hosts my slides made with the xaringan package (and quarto).

 ## R-Ladies Sydney talks